Look Who's Talking Too: Plot

 During one of James' visits, he takes Mikey and Julie to the movies.
-Mikey finally realizes he was too hard on his sister and she wasn't to blame for their dad leaving.
+Mikey finally realizes he was too hard on Julie and she wasn't to blame for James leaving.
 Later, when Julie decides she doesn't need Mikey and wants to strike out on her own, she is inspired to walk unsupported.
 Mollie sees this and showers Julie with affection for her accomplishment, but the happiness is short lived, as James is not there to share the moment.
 James returns home to talk to Mollie and Mikey accomplishes going to the bathroom on his own, which is a celebration both of them share with him.

 James is due to go flying despite a massive storm building in the area, Mollie gets worried and leaves Mikey and Julie in Stuart's care.
 While she is gone, a robber sneaks into the apartment and Stuart scares him out with his gun.
-Forgetting that Mikey and Julie are in the apartment, Stuart gives chase leaving them home alone.
-He is also left the stove on and a towel on the stove causes a fire to spread through the kitchen.
+Forgetting that Mikey and Julie are in the apartment Stuart gives chase leaving them home alone.
+He also left the stove on and a towel on the stove causes a fire to spread through the kitchen.
 Thinking quickly, Mikey pushes Julie in her bouncer out of harm's way.
 He promises to take care of her when she tells him she is afraid of the "hot stuff" which he tells her not to touch.

 Meanwhile, James and Mollie make up in the plane when the flight is canceled.
 James asks Mollie if she's happy about being right; she tells him that she loves him and no longer cares about who's right.
 They return home to see the fire through the kitchen window.
 Momentarily panicked, they are relieved as Mikey exits the elevator with Julie in tow.
 James runs to the apartment and puts out the fire before any major damage is caused.
 Mollie admits that leaving the kids with Stuart was a bad idea which James is pleased to hear.

-Later at a family barbecue, Julie and Mikey have a conversation on how strange adults they are.
+Later at a family barbecue, Julie and Mikey have a conversation on how strange adults are.
 Julie is grateful to Mikey for saving them from the fire and he sees how much they are needed in each others lives.
 He tells Julie that it is them against the grown-ups and that he loves her.
 She agrees saying "big ones don't make any sense" and the two walk off together hand in hand.